This post contains affiliate links.

 However, not all pads are the same, and a huge amount of them find their way into landfill sites each year.

-So What Are Your Zero Waste Dog Options?
+So What Are Your Zero-Waste Puppy Pad Options?

 Newspaper – These should not be your first option.
 Puppies are playful characters and are more likely to rip newspapers to shreds instead of peeing on them!